kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/jupyter.md

 source jupyter_env/bin/activate
 ```

+The next block identifies the IP address of the allocated node and finds an unused port for Jupyterlab to use.
-The next block does some setup and prints some information to the SLURM output file which will explain how to connect to your Jupyterlab session after you submit the job.
+It then prints information to the SLURM output file which will explain how set up the SSH tunnel and connect to your Jupyterlab session after you submit the job.

 ```text
 # get unused socket per https://unix.stackexchange.com/a/132524